 Did you want to take Open Water diving from a PADI authorized instructor?
 You can dive to 18M.
-(That’s 60 feet in a real measurement system.)
+(That’s 60 feet.)

 What does the advanced class consist of?